Full Ride Scholarships: What They Are and How They Work

 Washington University in St. Louis: John B. Ervin Scholars Program

 The John B. Ervin Scholars Program combines intellectual, leadership and service achievement with Washington University’s commitment to diversity.
-This scholarship offers full-tuition as well as a $2,500 stipend, and it is renewable each year.
+This scholarship offers full-tuition with a $2,500 stipend or partial-tuition scholarships, and it is renewable each year.

 Schools that Offer Full Ride Scholarships on Financial Need